Poached Chicken is loaded with flavor and takes just minutes to make!

 - chicken broth

-Slice or shred chicken and reserve broth for use in recipes or to serve with chicken.
+- Remove the chicken from the broth and let it rest for 5 minutes before cutting or slicing.
+Strain and reserve the broth for use in recipes or to serve with chicken.